pellepelster/learn.pelle.io/hugo/content/basic/the_assignment/_index.md

 ![Screenshot](http://via.placeholder.com/800x600)

-The local dev instance comes with all bells and whistles like live reloading for cod and css, to create the real deployable artifacts run the build via npm:
+The local dev instance comes with all bells and whistles like live reloading for code and css, to create the real deployable artifacts run the build via npm:

 ```
 $ cd todo-frontend